GonzandRobles/inc_companies/README.md

 2. Project Motivation

 This project started to take shape when I was looking for datasets for my first analysis project at Udacity DSND, and I received and email from Data.World with some datasets.
 One of those datasets was Inc. 5000 most successful companies.
-I visit the website and I really liked the idea of analysing that dataset mostly for the three questions a based this project on:
+I visit the website and I really liked the idea of analyzing that dataset mostly for the three questions I based this project on:

 - Which is the hottest industry in 2019 (according to the dataset)?
 - What city/state showed most of the industry growth?